fvezzoli/homeassistant-my-custom-manager/README.md

 2. Check the presence of already present custom_components managed by the remote repository
 3. Create update entities for each component

-You can also adjust the polling interval in the integration’s Options Flow.
+You can also adjust some behaviours in the integration’s Options Flow:
+- the polling interval in hours, from 3 to 24 hours
+- if update entity use or not the unstable versions

 ## 🧰 Services